 Now that you’ve learned all about this regression, it’s time I give you my best tips on getting through it.
 Helping babies learn to sleep well is a cumulative effort, so make sure you’re doing all of the tips below, everyday.

 Sleep regressions make our little ones feel restless and wired, so a relaxing routine done before sleep can help take the edge off, so your baby can settle easily and sleep well.

 Starting a consistent bedtime routine has been proven to help children fall asleep quicker and wake less often at night.
 (It also has been shown to improve maternal mood, but that’s no surprise!)

 Certain activities have been shown to relax babies, and when done in the right order, it sets your baby up for sleeping great at night.

-My Exhausted Mom’s Survival Kit walks you through the steps of setting up the perfect routine for your baby.
+My Exhausted Mom’s Starter Kit walks you through the steps of setting up the perfect routine for your baby.
 You can do it before naps and nighttime sleep.